atomantic/dotfiles/README.md

 [![Beerpay](https://beerpay.io/atomantic/dotfiles/badge.svg?style=flat-square)](https://beerpay.io/atomantic/dotfiles)

-# \\[._.]/ - Hi, I'm the OSX bot
+# \\[._.]/ - Hi, I'm the MacOS bot

-I will update your OSX machine with Better™ system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.
+I will update your MacOS machine with Better™ system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.

 You don't need to install or configure anything upfront!
 This works with a brand-new machine from the factory as well as an existing machine that you've been working with for years.